 Good for ME Good for FE

 Good for me good for FE campaign was launched in Colleges in England in June 2021 and has now rolled out to all Colleges.
-The campaign aim is to fill foodbanks and build partnerships with charities and companies and the target is to raise £1 million in social value through staff volunteering.
+The campaign's original aim was to fill foodbanks and build partnerships with charities and companies and the target was to raise £1 million in social value through staff volunteering.

 The campaign has 3 elements: